rpgarner/u2_lesson_mongoose_associations/README.md

 module.exports = db
 ```

-UnifiedTopography and URL Parser are ways to make sure that Mongo can connect to the DB even if different versions are used through a project

 > Notice `mongoose.set('debug', true)` is commented out.
 This line of code is super handy if you ever need to debug any mongoDB queries.
 Feel free to uncomment it and use it.